maurineyrac/ReactJS-Coderhouse/README.md

-# Pre-entrega numero 1 para curso React Js / Coderhouse
+# Proyecto final para curso React Js / Coderhouse

 # React + Vite
+# Shadcn UI components
+# Tailwind + React Bootstrap

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.